Boruto

-Boruto originated from Shueisha's proposal to Kishimoto on making a sequel to Naruto.
-However, Kishimoto rejected this offer and proposed his former assistant Mikio Ikemoto to draw it; the writer of the film Boruto: Naruto the Movie, Ukyō Kodachi, created the plot.
-A 293-episode anime television series adaptation, produced by Pierrot with Kodachi's story supervision (episodes 1–216), was broadcast on TV Tokyo from April 2017 to March 2023; a second part was announced to be in development.
-Unlike the manga, which began as a retelling of the Boruto film, the anime begins as a prequel set before Boruto and his friends become ninjas in a later story arc.
-A series of light novels have also been written.
+Boruto originated from Shueisha's proposal to Kishimoto to create a Naruto sequel.
+Kishimoto rejected this offer and suggested his former assistant Mikio Ikemoto draw it; Ukyō Kodachi, the writer of the film Boruto: Naruto the Movie, created the plot.
+A 293-episode anime television series adaptation, produced by Studio Pierrot under Kodachi's supervision (episodes 1–216), was broadcast on TV Tokyo from April 2017 to March 2023; a second part has been announced to be in development.
+Unlike the manga, which begins as a retelling of the Boruto film, the anime starts as a prequel set before Boruto and his friends become ninjas.
+In addition, a light novel series adaptation has been published.

-The anime series has earned praise for its use of both new and returning characters, but the narrative of the manga was noted to be more serious as it focused more on the protagonist.
-Shueisha had shipped over a million copies of the manga series by January 2017.
+The overall manga series had over 10 million copies in circulation in Japan by October 2025.
+The series's first part received a mixed-to-positive response, largely due to Boruto's characterization.
+His main character arc is resolved in the second volume, which led several writers to anticipate his growth and rivalry with Kawaki.
+Although the use of characters from the previous generation was criticized, Two Blue Vortex received more positive reviews for its portrayal of a stronger and more serious protagonist.
+Ikemoto's artwork, particularly the fight scenes, was also praised.

 Plot

 Part I: Naruto Next Generations

-A teenaged Boruto Uzumaki faces off against a teenaged Kawaki in the ruins of Konoha, the former recounts his story.

-The son of Seventh Hokage Naruto Uzumaki and his wife Hinata Uzumaki, and older brother of Himawari Uzumaki, Boruto feels so angry over his father placing the village first before his family.
-At that time, Boruto becomes a member of a ninja team led by Naruto's protégé Konohamaru Sarutobi, alongside Sarada Uchiha, the daughter of Sasuke Uchiha and his wife Sakura Uchiha, and Mitsuki, Orochimaru's artificial son.
-Sasuke returns to the village to warn Naruto of an impending threat related to the motivations of Kaguya Ōtsutsuki.
-Boruto asks Sasuke to train him for the upcoming Chunin Exam to impress his father.
-During the exam, Momoshiki and Kinshiki Ōtsutsuki, the duo whom Sasuke met, abduct Naruto so they can use Kurama, the Nine-Tailed Fox sealed inside his body, to revitalize the dying Divine Tree from the dimension they came from.
-Boruto, Sasuke and the four Kages, the leaders of other ninja villages, set out to rescue Naruto.
-The battle ends when Momoshiki, sacrificing Kinshiki to increase his own strength, is defeated by Boruto with Naruto and Sasuke's help; Momoshiki survives long enough to realize Boruto's full potential while warning him of future tribulations and giving him a mysterious mark called "Karma".
-After recovering from his fight, Boruto decides to become a vigilante like Sasuke in the future, while entrusting Sarada to follow her dream of becoming the next Hokage.
+The son of Seventh Hokage Naruto Uzumaki and his wife Hinata Uzumaki, and the older brother of Himawari Uzumaki, Boruto feels resentful over his father's absence due to his duties.
+Hoping to gain Naruto's approval, he trains with a ninja team led by Naruto's protégé, Konohamaru Sarutobi, alongside Sarada Uchiha and Mitsuki.
+Meanwhile, Sarada's father Sasuke warns Naruto of an impending threat connected to Kaguya Ōtsutsuki's bloodline.
+Kaguya's successors Momoshiki and Kinshiki Ōtsutsuki abduct Naruto to use Kurama, the Nine-Tailed Fox sealed within him, to revitalize the dying Divine Tree from their dimension.
+Boruto, Sasuke, and the four Kages, leaders of other ninja villages, manage to save Naruto and fight together to defeat the Ōtsutsuki.
+Before dying, however, Momoshiki places a mark on Boruto called "Karma".